laico12345/Advanced-Bio-imaging/README.md

 ```

-The output JSON file is a dictionary and will result in the following format:
+The output JSON file will result in the following format:
 ```
 {
     "Objects": [